Norost/nrfs/Specification/object_store.rst

 These subtrees also have the total length set.
 The depth is derived from the total length and the maximum record size.

-The modification date and type should be set to 0 to ensure deduplication & recovery is effective.
+The type should be set to 0 to ensure deduplication & recovery is effective.

 The depth of a record tree depends on the size of the data.
 `ceil(log2(length / 64))`